brthor/docker-push-ssh/README.md

   -r REGISTRY_PORT, --registry-port REGISTRY_PORT
                         [optional] Remote registry port on ssh host to forward to.
-(Default is 5000)
+(Default is 5000) --prime-image PRIME_IMAGE
+                        [optional] [list] Base images with which to prime the registry from the remote host.
+Docker pull is performed on the remote host.
 ```

 ## Examples